“Babyin’ You” (1926)

 The page’s status as a remarkable collectible stems largely from the fact that Back Again is thought to be Carlisle’s very first London show.1 A successor revue to Lee White’s successful U.S. (1918),2 the show contained original music by Clay Smith, R. P. Weston, and Bert Lee, as well as the Creamer-Layton composition “After You’ve Gone.”
 Recordings survive of Lee White singing numbers from Back Again, such as “The Wedding in Dollyland,” and pianist Adam Ramet has more recently recorded a “Musical Comedy Revue Selection” and a “Foxtrot on Themes from the Revue” that give a sense of the sort of music included in the original show.

-It is not entirely clear to me what music Elsie Carlisle herself sang in Back Again, but her role was likely a noteworthy one.
+According to the back of some sheet music for a Back Again medley, Elsie Carlisle would have sung “Crinoline Days” and “Happy and Crazy.”
+Her role was likely a noteworthy one.
 An item in the October 1, 1919 edition of The Bystander announces “Back Again!” above photographs of Elsie Carlisle and Lee White, in that order, comically showing their backs to the camera.3 No other actors from the show are mentioned.

 Lee White would take Back Again to Australia in 1926-1927, although it is likely that the revue evolved considerably over the years, and Elsie Carlisle was not part of its revival.